Domestic Violence Fatality Review Team (DVFRT)

 The SDDVC was established in 1989 by a countywide network of battered women's programs, criminal justice agencies, and other organizations and individuals who shared the common goal of wanting to end violence against women and children.

 The SDDVC is made up of over 600 member organizations.
-Membership consists of:
+Membership

 Executive Committee consisting of President, Past President, President Elect, Treasurer and Advisory Member, Program Coordinator, and a Project Coordinator.
 The Council also has Board Members consisting of the Executive Committee, Committee Chairs, and Advisory Members.